common-workflow-language/cwl-v1.2/concepts.md

 ## Generic execution process

-The generic execution sequence of a CWL process (including workflows and command line line tools) is as follows.
+The generic execution sequence of a CWL process (including workflows and command line tools) is as follows.
 Processes are modeled as functions that consume an input object and produce an output object.